Yes Theory

-Yes Theory is an American digital media brand built around a YouTube channel founded by Thomas Brag, Ammar Kandil, Matt Dajer, and Derin Emre.
-Yes Theory first gained national media attention in November 2015 with their message of inclusivity in the wake of terror attacks in Beirut and Paris.
+Yes Theory is a Canadian digital media brand built around a YouTube channel founded by Thomas Brag, Ammar Kandil, Matt Dahlia (formerly Matt Dajer), Steffan and Derin Emre.
+Originally founded as Generation Y Not, Yes Theory first gained national media attention in November 2015 with their message of inclusivity in the wake of terror attacks in Beirut and Paris.
 They have been featured in a range of national and international media.

 Their content has been praised as experiencing foreign cultures in "a fresh and authentic way" and "consistently radiating positivity and promote living life with an open mind, exactly what YouTube and the world needs."
-The Yes Theory brand revolves around the group's mantra of "Seek Discomfort", a phrase also featured in the group's clothing brand, and through their second channel with 764,000 subscribers.
+The Yes Theory brand revolves around the group's mantra of "Seek Discomfort", a phrase also featured in the group's clothing brand, and through their second channel with 816,000 subscribers.

 Background

-Thomas Brag was born on 9 July 1993 in Paris, France, to Swedish parents.
+Thomas Brag was born on July 9, 1993, in Paris, France, to Swedish parents.
 He received his BA degree from McGill University, where he majored in entrepreneurship.
 He also spent a semester at Draper University and later interviewed its founder, the billionaire venture capital investor Tim Draper.
-Before YouTube, Brag would make short skits with his second cousin, Warrick Rhode, when they got to see each other.
-This gave him the skills necessary to make and edit YouTube videos.

-Matt Dajer was born on 28 March 1992 in New York, and grew up in Paris and Greenwich, Connecticut.
+Matt Dahlia (born Matt Dajer) was born on March 28, 1992, in New York City, and grew up in Paris, France, Greenwich, Connecticut, and Perm, Russia.
 He also has connections to Puerto Rico on his father's side.
-Dajer obtained his Bachelor of Arts degree in History from McGill University in 2014.
-Dajer announced in a YouTube video on February 25, 2021, that he no longer plans to appear in the group's episodes but continues to work on the brand.
-He is also currently writing the Yes Theory book.
+Dahlia obtained his Bachelor of Arts degree in history from McGill University in 2014.
+Dahlia announced in a YouTube video on February 25, 2021, that he no longer plans to appear in the group's episodes but continues to work on the brand.

-Ammar Kandil was born on 28 April 1994 in Sadat City, Egypt and spent his early life there.
+Ammar Kandil was born on April 28, 1994, in Sadat City, Egypt, and spent his early life there.
 He enrolled in the African Leadership Academy in South Africa.
 In 2011, during the Egyptian revolution, he studied at Quest University on a scholarship.
 In 2021, he gained Saint Kitts and Nevis citizenship, making him a dual citizen.
-A Saint Kitts and Nevis passport allows him to travel to over 150 countries and avoid Egypt’s compulsory military draft for men aged 18 to 30.
+A Saint Kitts and Nevis passport allows him to travel visa-free to over 150 countries and avoid Egypt’s compulsory military draft for men aged 18 to 30.

-Derin Emre was born in Turkey and co-founded Yes Theory, initially taking the role of cameraman.
+Derin Emre was born in Istanbul, Turkey and co-founded Yes Theory, initially taking the role of cameraman.
 He left Yes Theory in 2017 because of a passport issue but occasionally visits the team and has been featured in videos since.

-The Yes Theory team has expanded since its inception, introducing a team of editors: Tristan Kevitch, Thomas Dajer (Matt's brother), Bryce Pery, and Cam Peddle.
-The brand additionally employs a team to manage their Seek Discomfort clothing and merchandise brand.